AlvaroVillamizar/Employee_Survival_Analysis/README.md

 # Machine learning Model

+In this section, I explore different non-parametric, supervised learning, Tree-based models to predict whether an employee is likely to quit, the choosen models were: Decision Tree, Random Forest and XGBoost.
+To select the final model I analyzed its results from Precision, Recall, Accuracy, F1 (Harmonic mean) and ROC AUC scores using the validation data, the model who outperformes the others is going to be select to make the predictions based on the test data.

 ### Decision Tree

+For our Decision Tree I used GridSearch the set that produces the best hyperparameters' set based on the metrics mentioned above and provide a good balance between bias and variance, this process was divided in 3 stages to prevent overwhelming the machine.
+The hyperparameters explored were:
+- Maximum depth [4, 5, 6, 7, 8, 9, 10, 11, 12, 15]
+- Minimum sample leaf [2, 5, 10, 20, 50] and [2, 3, 4, 5, 6, 7]
+- Maximum number of features [2, 3, 4, 5, None]
+- Maximum Number of leaf nodes [2, 4, 5, 6, 8]
+- Criterion ['entropy', 'gini']

+Observations: The model wasn't sensible with the number of features, indicating that there isn't an fixed value for this parameter

+The best parameters were:
+- Maximum depth [7]
+- Minimum sample leaf [2]
+- Maximum Number of leaf nodes [8]
+- Criterion ['entropy']

+The final decision tree is showed below,

 <figure class="image">
 <p align="center">
 <img src="https://github.com/AlvaroVillamizar/Employee_Survival_Analysis/blob/main/Images/Plots/Decision_Tree.png" width="auto" height="auto">
 <figcaption> <strong>Figure .</strong> Decision Tree with max depth of 2. </figcaption>
 </p>
 </figure>

+This decision tree was plotted until its 2nd level, because the complete tree was too big to analyze.
+From the previous figure we can observed that based on the gini score, satisfaction_level, last_evaluation, and  number_project, were among the most important features to decided whether an employee was likely to quit.

 <figure class="image">
 <p align="center">